We Care Collective

 8 Week Programme

-If you are interested in our programmes you can email us at [email protected] or use the contact form to the right.
+If you are interested in our programmes (Schools, Colleges, Alternative Education) please contact us at : [email protected] or use the contact form.

 Founder Dennika Francis-Phillips